doyousketch2/rounded-cube/README.md

 >one with a flat top & bottom, so it's partly cylindrical

-GitHub adds  "-master" to the dir name to specify what branch it comes from.
+GitHub adds  "-master" to the dir name, to specify what branch it comes from.

 This suffix isn't needed in Minetest,
 and unfortunately, prevents Minetest from opening the dir,